Geography

 Year 7

-You will begin your study of Geography by investigating your sense of place within our local area of Nottingham, the East Midlands and the wider UK.
-You will explore the dangers of extreme weather, the diversity of Asia and, within a climate change unit, the impact we have on our world as individuals.
+You begin your study of geography investigating your sense of place within Nottingham and the East Midlands, before completing a fieldwork project focussed on the environmental quality of our local area.
+In the second half of the year, you will explore extreme weather, the diversity of Asia and, within a climate change unit, the impact we have on our world as individuals.

 Year 8

-You will deepen your geographical understanding of the world around us by investigating the physical and human geography of Europe, entering the dangerous world of extreme climates, further exploring our diversity of Africa and further examining the impact population pressure is having on our world and climate change.
+You will deepen your geographical understanding of the world around us by investigating the physical and human geography of Europe, entering the dangerous world of extreme climates, learning about the diversity of Africa and further examining the impact population pressure is having on our world and climate change.
+Your fieldwork skills will be further developed by completing comparative piece of fieldwork in another part of Nottingham.

 Year 9

-You complete your KS3 learning by developing an understanding of the geographical history of Nottingham and wider area, delving into the dangerous world of hazards, exploring the diversity of South America and investigating contemporary issues surrounding uneven development across the world.
+You complete your KS3 learning by developing an understanding of the geography of the Middle East, delving into the dangerous world of natural hazards, exploring the diversity of South America and investigating contemporary issues surrounding uneven development across the world.
+Finally, you have another opportunity to deepen your understanding of fieldwork skills.

 Useful Links